Fun House (The Stooges album)

 Fun House is the second studio album by American rock band the Stooges.
 It was released on July 7, 1970, by Elektra Records.
-Though initially commercially unsuccessful, Fun House developed a strong cult following.
-Like its predecessor (1969's The Stooges) and its successor (1973's Raw Power), it is generally considered integral in the development of punk rock.
+Though initially commercially unsuccessful, Fun House has since developed a strong cult following.
+Like its predecessor (1969's The Stooges) and successor (1973's Raw Power), it is considered an integral work in the development of punk rock.

 Recording sessions

-In 1969, Elektra Records had released the Stooges' debut album to mixed reviews and mediocre commercial success (peaking at number 106 on the Billboard charts).
-Company head Jac Holzman believed that MC5, another Michigan-based band, had more potential of success than the Stooges.
+In 1969, Elektra Records had released the Stooges' debut album to mixed reviews and limited commercial success.
+Elektra head Jac Holzman believed that the MC5, another Michigan-based band, had more commercial potential than the Stooges.
 Holzman asked former Kingsmen keyboardist Don Gallucci to produce the Stooges' second album.

 Having seen the group live, Gallucci told Holzman that the Stooges were an "interesting group, but I don't think you can get this feeling on tape".
-Holzman said it didn't matter because he had already reserved recording time in L.A.
-The album was recorded at Elektra Sound Recorders in Los Angeles, California, from May 11 to 25, 1970.
-Gallucci's plan as a producer was to use each day to record about a dozen takes of a particular song and then pick the one that would appear on the album.
-The first day consisted of sound checking and run-throughs of all songs with heavy use of baffles between the amps and drums while singer Iggy Pop sang his vocals through a studio-style microphone on a boom stand.
+Holzman, however, had already reserved recording time for him with the band in Los Angeles.
+The album was recorded at Elektra Sound Recorders in Los Angeles from May 11 to 25 of 1970.
+The band stayed at the nearby Tropicana Motel.

-The result was terrible in the band's opinion.
-They took exception to the atmosphere inside the studio with soundproof padding and isolators.
-To achieve their vision, the Stooges and Gallucci stripped the entire studio of its usual gear to emulate their live performances as closely as possible.
-According to Gallucci, they set up the band in the way they normally play at a concert.
-For example, Pop was singing through a handheld microphone, and the guitar and bass amps were placed side by side.
-The results were very raw when compared to many contemporary records; for example, without the normal isolation baffles the vibrations from the bass amplifier cause audible rattling of the snare drum on several songs.
+Gallucci's plan was to record about a dozen takes of a particular song each day, pick the one that would appear on the album.
+The first day consisted of soundchecks and run-throughs of all songs, with baffles between the amplifiers and drums and Iggy Pop singing through a studio-style microphone on a boom stand.

-Pop indicated that iconic blues singer Howlin' Wolf "was really pertinent for me on Fun House.
-That stuff is Wolfy, at least as I could do it."
+The band was not pleased with the resulting sound, and subsequently they and Gallucci stripped the entire studio of its usual equipment and soundproofing to emulate their live performances as closely as possible.
+Gallucci arranged the band in studio in the way they normally played at a concert, with Pop singing through a handheld dynamic microphone and no baffles between the amplifiers.
+The results were very raw when compared to contemporary records; for example, without the normal isolation baffles the vibrations from the bass amplifier cause audible rattling of the snare drum on several songs.

-The Stooges intended for "Loose" to be the album's first track; Elektra, however, felt that "Down on the Street" would be the stronger opener.
+Pop declared that blues singer Howlin' Wolf "was really pertinent for me on Fun House.
+"That stuff is Wolfy, at least as I could do it."

-An alternate version of "Down on the Street", featuring a Doors-style organ overdubbed by Gallucci, was pulled from the album and released as a single.
-It was released the same month as Fun House, and fared slightly better on the charts.
+The Stooges intended "Loose" to be the first track, but Elektra felt "Down on the Street" would be the stronger opener.
+An alternate version of "Down on the Street", featuring a Doors-style organ overdub by Gallucci, was released as a single.